KodiCMS/kodicms-laravel/modules/Userguide/guide/laravel/artisan.md

      */
     protected $signature = 'email:send {user}';

-In this example, the command defines one **required** argument: `user`.
 You may also make arguments optional and define default values for optional arguments:

     // Optional argument...
     email:send {user?}